Saeros-Security/Saeros/README.md

 Deployment must be performed by a user in the **Builtin Administrators** group.
 The password is not stored and is used only to establish SMB/LDAP connections during deployment.

-The following ports must be open, and firewall rules must allow connections from the *Console* to the primary domain controller:
+The following ports must be open, and firewall rules must allow connections from the *Saeros Collector (Bridge)* service to the primary domain controller:

 - **TCP/445**
 - **TCP/389** (or **TCP/686** for LDAPS)